light.htm

 Speedotron M10 light head, with interchangeable 11" reflector , with MW6 1000WS flash tube (will take MW6Q 2400WS flash tube), with EAD 60W modeling light, with removable cord, Ex+, $150.
 Note that the reflector may be moved to and from the head to provide a reflectance angle of from 45 to 70 degrees.
 There are several differences between this head and the above heads: 1) this head does not have the unbrella mount built-into the stand mount as do the above heads, 2) this head has a removable power supply cord (left) whereas the above heads have a fixed cord, 3) this head has an extension cord, 4) this head has an extra cord with plug to mate with the head (as a spare) because the plug on the power cord is damaged but still working, 4) this head uses a different modeling lamp.

-Speedotron extension cable for above head, as illustrated above, Ex, $25
+Speedotron extension cable for some Brownline heads like the one illustrated with a removable cord, Ex, $25

 Brownline 8" reflector, for M10 heads, Ex+, $30